 Weigela has very brittle branches and can be quite difficult to wire if they have grown much past half a centimeter in diameter.
 You can try wiring thicker branches, and you can get a very small amount of movement in them, but there is a risk you will snap some along the way.

 Fortunately, new growth is malleable and can be wired fairly easily, so long as you are gentle.
+I'd recommend using aluminium wire when wiring new growth as it is less likely to damage green stems.

 Through a combination of directional pruning and wiring young growth, you can create very nice compositions with Weigela.